-In large-scale reviews, risks of omega-3 fatty acid supplementation are mild and only occur in a small portion of the study sample.
-Mild gastrointestinal effects that could occur include belching, fishy taste, and nausea.
-In contrast to popular belief, there is no increased risk of bleeding during or after surgery even with high-dose omega-3 fatty acid supplementation.34,35 Another anecdotal side effect of omega-3 fatty acid supplementation is an increase in overall calorie intake and the potential for body mass gain.
+In large-scale reviews, risks of omega-3 fatty acid supplementation are mild and only occur in a small portion of the study sample.^{25,26} Mild gastrointestinal effects that could occur include belching, fishy taste, and nausea.^{16,32,33} In contrast to popular belief, there is no increased risk of bleeding during or after surgery even with high-dose omega-3 supplementation.^{34,35} fatty acid Another anecdotal side effect of omega-3 fatty acid supplementation is an increase in overall calorie intake and the potential for body mass gain.
 However, supplementation with omega-3 fatty acids is unlikely to contribute to body mass gain due to the small overall calorie contribution (5g/d ~45 kCal).
-It is also important to consider supplement quality since a sample of 70% of fish oil supplements in the United States do not contain the amounts of EPA and DHA that are stated on the label.
-Similarly, some supplements may also be contaminated by toxic ingredients and controlled substances that are prohibited according to the World Anti-Doping Agency guidelines.
-Athletes competing under doping regulations should be aware of the risk of consuming low-quality supplements and always seek advice from suitably qualified practitioners prior to engaging in any supplementation protocol and ensure that all supplements are independently batch-tested for contaminants.
+It is also important to consider supplement quality since a sample of 70% of fish oil supplements in the United States do not contain the amounts of EPA and DHA that are stated on the label.36 Similarly, some supplements may also be contaminated by toxic ingredients and controlled substances that are prohibited according to the World Anti-Doping Agency guidelines.
+Athletes competing under doping regulations should be aware of the risk of consuming low-quality supplements and always seek advice from suitably qualified prior practitioners engaging in to anv supplementation protocol and ensure that all supplements are independently batch-tested for contaminants.
 It should also be noted that it can take up to 6 weeks for peak EPA / DHA content to occur following omega-3 supplementation (Figure 2) which should be taken into consideration when evaluating the effects of omega-3 supplementation.